terraform-google-modules/terraform-google-vpc-service-controls/examples/vpc_service_control/README.md

 You can optionally enable VPC SC using the Cloud Console instead of Terraform if you'd like to poke around at some of the features.

 The resources in this demo cost approx $14/day (or $0.58/hour) if you leave them up and running.
-Luckily, Terraform makes it easy to spin the resources up and down on-demand.
+Fortunately, Terraform makes it easy to spin the resources up and down on-demand.

 ## An important note about security
 If you're going to modify this code and check it in to your code repo: